-Commmon Issues and Fixes¶
+Common Issues and Fixes¶

-The Bot Balances, but wobbles too much¶
+The vehicle struggles to balance or wobbles too much¶

 This is bad:

-If the minimum throtte sent to the motors from the Flight Controller is too less to turn on the motors, then your Balance Bot will move back and forth struggling to keep balance.
-Sometimes this issue can also cause it to go off in one direction and topple.
+3) Minimum Throttle : If the minimum throttle sent to the motors from the autopilot is too low to turn on the motors, then the Balance Bot will move back and forth struggling to keep balance.
+Sometimes this issue can also cause it to drift off in one direction and topple.
 If the minimum throttle value is too high then the Balance Bot will be able maintain balance, but will be very wobbly.
 Refer to this guide to set the minimum throttle value correctly.

-The Bot always moves off in one direction¶
+The vehicle drifts off in one direction¶